The need for resilient woodlands

 We want our woodlands to be able to recover from disturbance such as a disease outbreak or fire, and tolerate disturbance without change (eg withstanding extreme weather events such as gales or flood).
 We also want our woodlands to be adaptive to change.
 This requires forest managers to take more flexible and adaptive management approaches.

 Our forests need to be resilient, resistant and adaptable if future generations are to derive the goods and services that we enjoy from our woodlands today.
-By focussing on actions to manage for resilient forests we will sustain the delivery of those economic, environmental and societal benefits that flow from wooded landscapes.
+By focusing on actions to manage for resilient forests we will sustain the delivery of those economic, environmental and societal benefits that flow from wooded landscapes.

 There are many uncertainties in the extent and range of climate change and its likely impact on trees, management systems and forest operations.
 A key basis for risk planning and management is diversification: from broadening the choice of genetic material, mixing tree species in stands, to varying management systems and the timing of operations.